muziejus/novel-maps-of-ny-2017/sections/assessment.md

 *The JavaScripting English Major* is a course I am preparing, so your feedback is very useful.
 Most of the chapters dovetail with the chapters in *Eloquent JavaScript*, and if my description of a feature is insufficient, please look to the Haverbeke text for more information.
-Crockfor’s *JavaScript: The Good Parts* is more for reading on the side, if you find the programming aspects of the course especially interesting.
+Crockford’s *JavaScript: The Good Parts* is more for reading on the side, if you find the programming aspects of the course especially interesting.

 #### Dérives